-1881 Birthday of Cecil B. DeMille (1881-1959), who began his career as a Broadway actor in shows including Hearts Are Trumps and To Have and To Hold, and a Broadway playwright and producer, before heading west to become one of the pioneering movie moguls of Hollywood.
+1881 Birthday of Cecil B. DeMille (1881-1959), who begins his career as a Broadway actor in shows including Hearts Are Trumps and To Have and To Hold, and a Broadway playwright and producer, before heading west to become one of the pioneering movie moguls of Hollywood.

 1999 Though it technically started at the beginning of June with Natalie Merchant's special concert engagement at the Neil Simon Theatre, the 1999-2000 Broadway season begins in earnest today when John Pielmeier's thriller Voices in the Dark opens at the Longacre Theatre.
 Judith Ivey stars as a radio talk show host who finds herself menaced by a mysterious caller while staying in an isolated Adirondack cabin.

-2001 Take Flight, a musical based on the lives and adventures of famous aviators, opens today at the Eugene O'Neill Theatre Center.
+2001 Take Flight, a musical based on the lives and adventures of famous aviators, opens at the Eugene O'Neill Theatre Center.
 Christiane Noll plays Amelia Earhart in the show written by Richard Maltby, Jr. and David Shire (Big) and Marsha Norman (The Secret Garden).

-2003 Broadway theatres dim their lights this evening to honor the life of tap-dancing actor singer Gregory Hines, who died of cancer Aug.
-9 at age 57.
+2003 Broadway theatres dim their lights this evening to honor the life of tap-dancing actor singer Gregory Hines, who died of cancer August 9 at age 57.

 2013 The Public Theater's world-premiere musical Love's Labour's Lost, penned by Bloody Bloody Andrew Jackson collaborators Michael Friedman and Alex Timbers, opens at the Delacorte Theatre as part of Shakespeare in the Park.
-The cast includes Daniel Breaker, Colin Donnell, Rachel Dratch, Rebecca Naomi Jones, Patti Murin and Bryce Pinkham.
+The cast includes Daniel Breaker, Colin Donnell, Rachel Dratch, Rebecca Naomi Jones, Patti Murin, and Bryce Pinkham.

-2014 Stage and screen actress legend Lauren Bacall dies at age 89.
+2014 Stage and screen acting legend Lauren Bacall dies at age 89.
 She won two Tony Awards for Best Actress in a Musical, for her performances as Margo Channing in Applause (1970) and Tess Harding in Woman of the Year (1981).